benjnguyen/Confounded-and-Fractional-Two-Series-Factorial/README.md

 # De-Aliasing Effects

-To determine which effects are TRULY large, we have to devise a new design based on our original design by manipulating the signs of the elements of the set I, More in the text.
+To determine which effects are TRULY large, we have to devise a new design based on our original design by manipulating the signs of the elements of the set I, More in the text (Reference CFCDAE - Oehlert)

 # Resolution
 As seen before, resolution is defined as the minimal length of an element in the set I. In general, a higher resolution is better than a design with lower resolution because high resolution is associated with the property of confounding with higher order interactions.